Class Cost: Drop In $15 - 5 Class Card $65 - 10 Class Card $120

 Join Rachael, a highly skilled fitness & yoga instructor, for the mindful workout!
 Infusing a hiit/calisthenic workout with modifications, breath work, intention & yoga.
 High paced with fun tunes, ending in a sweaty savasana that will be sure to leave a smileasana on your face.

-Follow BBC with a gentle, engaging flow to round out a great start to your weekend. **Rachael's classes rotate so be sure to check the SNAPSHOT
+Follow BBC with a gentle, engaging flow to round out a great start to your weekend. **Rachael's classes rotate so be sure to check the CURRENT MONTH

 Addressing the four crucial components of what it means to practice yoga, every class includes yoga postures (asana), breath work (pranayama), rest (savasana), & meditation (dhyana).

-Trauma Informed Yoga & Community Meditation will continue on Zoom until further notice.
+Trauma Informed Yoga will continue on Zoom until further notice.
 Please tap on "All Classes" for more information and to register.

 Currently being offered on Zoom